NBKelly/AOC2020/README.md

 6) BLACKS = Symmetric difference(BLACKS, FLIPS)

 Time complexity is *O(C)* for part one, and *O(KT<sup>E</sup>)* for part 2, where C = character count, K = cycle count, T = (initial) Tile count, E = expansion factor.
 Complexity of p2 is mostly based on the input state and the iteration count.

+### Day 25: Combo Breaker

+We can't get into our room.
+In order to get in, we must hack the security system.
+The details are as follows:

+1) Both the card and the door have a public keys, K<sup>c</sup> and K<sup>d</sup>.
+2) A public key is computed by applying the transform function to (value: 1) and SUBJECT_NUMBER a number of times equal to the private key.
+3) The transform function takes a value and a subject number as input.
+It gives in return ```(value * subject_number) % 20201227```.
+4) The default subject number used to generate a public key is 7
+5) The card generates an encryption key, K<sup>E</sup> by performing the transform function a number of times equal to it's private key, K<sup>c</sup>, with the subject_number equal to the public key of the door, K<sup>d</sup>
+6) The door generates an encryption key, K<sup>E</sup> by performing the transform function a number of times equal to it's private key, K<sup>d</sup>, with the subject_number equal to the public key of the card, K<sup>c</sup>

+Because the log is quite low, you can brute force this easily.
+Once again, the hardest part of this problem is figuring out what the heck eric was trying to say.
+This problem felt like it was written by a person who had no clue what any of the terms used might have meant.

+To beat part 2, just don't get filtered anywhere else.

+## SUMMARY
+Most of the problems this year felt pretty weak.
+I'll put a poll up and see what I get.